Trgrf/ReadMeGen/README.md

-# ECommerce
+# React Portfolio
 ## Description
-This project is a one of an ECommerce backend.
-Through this project you can learn exactly how MySQL and Sequilize talk to one another and how the databases are reached and data is shown using Insomnia.
+This project is my Portfolio page where you will find all the information you will need about me.
+Within this project you will find an AboutMe page explaining some more information about myself.
+My Portfolio page where you will find all my work from previous projects to new ones as I update it.
+A page with my contact information as well as a way to email me.
+Finally the last page will display my resume.

 ## Table of Contents (Optional)
 - [Installation](#installation)